Lirov/Linux-2020-B/master file.md

 * Owner can read, write and execute
 * Usergroup can read and write
 * World can only read
-This is shown as -rwxrw-r-
+This is shown as -rwx rw- r--

 ### Chmod